AI Readiness Assessment Report: The Branded Deliverable That Qualifies Leads Without Pulling You Into Every Call

-The Discovery Call Black Hole
+The Discovery Call Black Hole That Burns Founder Time

 Here's what usually happens after a solid 45-minute discovery call with a prospect who seems genuinely interested.

 They say "this was really helpful, let me take this back to my team."
-Then they go back to their desk, open Slack, get pulled into three fires, and your conversation becomes a fading memory by Thursday.
+Then they go back to their desk, open Slack, get pulled into three fires, and the conversation becomes a fading memory by Thursday.

-You follow up a week later.
+Your team follows up a week later.
 They respond politely.
 "Still discussing internally."
 Two weeks later, silence.

+The problem isn't your firm's pitch.
+The problem is the prospect was never qualified before the call, and they walked out with nothing tangible to carry forward.
 No document to drop into a Slack thread.
 No score to reference in a leadership meeting.
 No mini-roadmap their CTO can react to.
-You left the entire burden of "selling internally" on a prospect who barely remembers the specifics of your conversation.
+The burden of "selling internally" landed on a prospect who barely remembers the specifics of the conversation.
 If you're evaluating which tool to use for this, my comparison of the best AI readiness assessment tools breaks down the options.

-Then I started doing something different.
-After a podcast appearance led to a conversation with a law firm owner (175 employees, five divisions, based in Georgia), I didn't just talk.
-I gave him something.
-A structured readiness assessment with a score, a mini-roadmap, and specific action items for his team.
+I learned this the hard way.
+After a podcast appearance led to a conversation with a law firm owner (175 employees, five divisions, based in Georgia), I sent him through a structured readiness assessment with a score, a mini-roadmap, and specific action items for his team before we even did the proper discovery call.

 He told me afterward: "You're the first AI person I actually understood."
 Not because I explained AI better.
-Because I gave him a document he could hold, share, and react to.
+Because the asset did the early-stage work for me.
+That relationship turned into a $22K project and over $100K in pipeline.

-The Anatomy of an AI Readiness Score Report
+The Anatomy of an AI Readiness Score Report That Qualifies for Your Firm

 1. An Overall Readiness Score